minad/consult/README.md

 # consult.el - Consultation using completing-read

 This package provides various commands based on the Emacs completion function `completing-read`.
-The functions should be compatible with any completion-system based on the standard Emacs API, e.g., icomplete and selectrum.
-At least the goal is to keep the completion-system specifics to a minimum.
+The functions should be compatible with completion-systems based on the standard Emacs API, e.g., Icomplete and Selectrum.
+Note that if you use Ivy or Helm, you don't need this library, since both already bring their own rich set of additional commands.
+The goal is to keep the completion-system specifics in this library to a minimum.
-Commands which can only be implemented using selectrum-specific extensions, will be packaged up separately before release.
+Commands which can only be implemented using Selectrum-specific extensions, will be packaged up separately before release.

 ## Available commands